Azimuth1/SARCAT-legacy/README.md

 ***

-_*Coming Soon - Easily download the latest release, with all dependencies for your platform.*_
+Download the SARCAT source code or a pre-built installer for your platform.

 # Install From Source: